VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models

 We benchmarked VISTA against different state-of-the-art time series analysis approaches.
 These include feature-based methods such as the dynamic time warping k-means (DTW) and residual neural net (ResNet) clustering methods that are part of the Aeon library\footnote{\url{https://github.com/aeon-toolkit/aeon/}}, clustering via discrete wavelet transform \footnote{\url{https://www.mathworks.com/help/wavelet/ref/mdwtcluster.html}} as well as model-based clustering based on the vector autoregressive framework of \parencite{bulteel2016clustering}.

-Unlike supervised tasks such as classification, measuring the quality of clustering results for benchmarking (beyond the final likelihood value) can be challenging in the absence of actual ground truth classes.
-For this reason, we focused our experiments on datasets with available ground truths that divide the population into relatively distinct groups (with the exception of the Covid-19 example).
+Unlike supervised tasks such as classification, measuring the quality of clustering results for benchmarking can be challenging in the absence of actual ground truth classes.
+For this reason, we focused our experiments on datasets with available ground truths that divide the population into relatively distinct groups, with the exception of the COVID-19 example.
 Clustering accuracy can then be evaluated by measuring the fraction of overlap between the extracted clusters with the ground truth groups.
-However, the labels returned by an unsupervised algorithm will correspond directly to the ground truth labels as the labels could be permuted even when perfectly corresponding.
+However, the labels returned by an unsupervised algorithm may not correspond directly to the ground truth labels as the labels could be permuted even when perfectly corresponding.
 We overcome this obstacle by creating a confusion matrix between the true labels and the cluster labels and determining the optimal permutation of cluster labels with respect to maximizing the trace of the confusion matrix, causing the most overlap between the true classes and the clusters.
+For each of our experiments with ground truth labels, we provide the clustering accuracy defined above as well as the Adjusted Rand Index \parencite{hubert1985comparing} to evaluate the performance of VISTA.
 In situations where no ground truth labels exist, the meta parameters $M$ and $d$ with which to run VISTA must be selected.
 For model selection, we use the adjusted Bayesian Information Criterion (ABIC) \parencite{sclove1987application} based on the findings of \parencite{nylund2007deciding} that the ABIC more consistently recovers the true number of classes than other information criteria in the latent class analysis setting.
-The ABIC is defined as $\text{ABIC} = -2 \log L + p \log \qty(\frac{N+2}{24})$, where $L$ represents the maximized likelihood of the model and $p$ the number of free parameters.
+The ABIC is defined as

+where $L$ represents the maximized likelihood of the model and $p$ the number of free parameters.
 Models with lower ABIC values are preferred.